Robin L. Wiessmann

 Secretary of banking and securities

 By virtue of her position as Secretary of Banking and Securities, Wiessmann serves as Chair of the Board of Directors of the Pennsylvania Housing Finance Agency, Vice Chair of the Pennsylvania Banking and Securities Commission, and on the boards of the Commonwealth Financing Authority, Pennsylvania Economic Development Financing Authority, Pennsylvania Housing Advisory Committee, Pennsylvania Industrial Development Authority, Pennsylvania Minority Business Development Authority, Pennsylvania Energy Development Authority, and the Certified Real Estate Appraisers Board.
-She also serves on the Board of the Pennsylvania Higher Education Assistance Agency, Pennsylvania Public School Employees’ Retirement System, and Pennsylvania State Employees’ Retirement System.
+She also serves on the board of the Pennsylvania Higher Education Assistance Agency, Pennsylvania Public School Employees’ Retirement System, and Pennsylvania State Employees’ Retirement System.

 She serves on the Federal Legislation Committee of the North American Securities Administrators Association (NASAA) and the Non-Depository Supervisory Committee of the Conference of State Bank Supervisors (CSBS).

 Secretary Wiessmann has enjoyed a long career in commercial banking, investment banking, regulatory matters, and government service.
 She has served as the Pennsylvania Treasurer; Deputy Director of Finance for the City of Philadelphia; was a Founding Principal and President of Artemis Capital Group, the first women-owned investment banking firm on Wall Street; Vice President of Public Finance at Goldman Sachs; served as Chairman of the Board of an Act 40 company, Vantagepoint Funds Mutual Fund; and chaired the Nominating Committee and served on the Steering Committee and Audit Committee of the Municipal Securities Rulemaking Board.